zufarrizal/Youtube-Full-Cinema/README.md

 - Lets the normal YouTube layout return when you switch back to default view.
 - Keeps the watch page scrollable so metadata, comments, and lower-page content remain accessible.
 - Hides the YouTube masthead and navigation while Full Cinema is active.
-- Hides live chat on live streams.
+- Automatically collapses live chat on live streams.
 - Runs early with `document_start` to reduce visible layout delay.

 ## Supported Pages